ml-for-speech/speechtoolkit/docs/models.md

 ## Speech Classification

+**NOTE: Classification models may make mistakes and should not be used in high-risk situations.**

 SpeechToolkit supports several different types of speech classification.
 These models are trained by ML for Speech.

 | Version | Task                    | Link                                                                  |